DataScientest/exam_minio_wine_quality/README.md

 *   **DVC folder:** Configuration and setup for the DVC container.
 *   **MLflow folder:** Configuration and setup for the MLflow container.

 **Each folder will be attached to a Docker Container, meaning they'll all have their own Dockerfile, requirements.txt and every file they need to work properly!**

+# Instructions :

 ## Step 1: Setting up the Containerized Architecture